College of Human Sciences

 Human Sciences Outreach

 The College of Human Sciences Outreach office performs a vital role in the academic programs and services mission within the College, providing support services for courses using a variety of delivery methods to serve diverse student needs.
 Various types of international study programs are offered to engage students in international opportunities and education.
 In addition, courses that take students to various locations to experience hands-on education are offered through Outreach.
 Web-based courses and other distance delivery methods serve students who are unable to access traditional educational offerings.
-As a member of the Great Plains Interactive Distance Education Alliance, the College of Human Sciences Outreach office provides support services for online master's programs in family financial planning, family and community, gerontology, retail merchandising leadership and dietetics.
+As a member of the Great Plains Interactive Distance Education Alliance, the College of Human Sciences Outreach office provides support services for online master's programs in family financial planning, family and community services, gerontology, retail merchandising leadership and dietetics.
 Consistent with the missions of OSU and the College of Human Sciences, Outreach serves state, national and international audiences.

 Outstanding students in the College of Human Sciences who meet the requirements of The Honors College may earn the Honors College Degree while completing their undergraduate degree in this college.